Minimum-norm interpolation for unknown surface reconstruction: Conclusion

 \section{Conclusion}

-This paper introduces a novel optimization framework for surface reconstruction that uses a minimum-norm interpolation approach and an extension of the RBF trial space by incorporating a KAN-inspired trial space.
+This paper introduces a novel optimization framework for surface reconstruction that uses a minimum-norm interpolation approach and extends the RBF trial space by incorporating a KAN-inspired trial space.
 Our numerical experiments demonstrate that this KAN-inspired trial space significantly outperforms traditional RBF approaches in accurately reconstructing surfaces and estimating surface normals from unorganized point clouds.
-The enhanced approximation capabilities offered by incorporating lower-dimensional kernels represent a significant contribution towards advancing the field of surface reconstruction.
-Looking forward, further exploration into the connection between this KAN-inspired trial space and RBF Neural Networks presents a promising direction for future research.
-This could lead to significant advancements in neural network design.
+By enriching the approximation space with lower-dimensional kernels, the proposed method provides improved flexibility and accuracy, offering a significant contribution towards advancing the field of surface reconstruction.

+\reviewB{Despite these promising results, the proposed method has several limitations.
+Its performance depends on the quality and distribution of the input point cloud data, and the advantages of the KAN-inspired trial space may become less consistent for sparse or highly irregular sampling patterns.
+In addition, the method introduces extra tuning choices such as the selection of configurations which may affect robustness and computational efficiency across different datasets.
+These aspects indicate that although the method is effective, its practical performance may vary depending on the sampling condition and parameter selection.}

+\reviewB{For future work, it would be valuable to develop adaptive strategies for selecting configurations and stencil structures based on local geometric or sampling indicators.
+A deeper theoretical and computational study of the relationship between the KAN-inspired trial space and RBF neural networks is also a promising direction.
+Such an investigation may not only strengthen the theoretical foundation of the proposed framework but also open new directions for advances in neural network design and more robust surface reconstruction methods.}